It takes smarts to run a cleaning business and, yes, cleaning company software really can make you smarter!

 Business smarts lead to business growth

 Her customers loved it.
 Annie and her team’s customer care strategies led to a steady flow of new work as their customers referred fellow moms.
-Annie used the analytics dashboards in her cleaning company software to see how much new staff she needed to hire, and business kept growing.
+Annie used the analytics dashboards in her cleaning company software to see how much new staff she needed to hire, and the business kept growing.

 “Having Launch27 really laid the groundwork for us to make smarter decisions and take Mama Bear Cleaners to the next level,” said Annie.